jidud/cs100-project/README.md

 Tags search: Selecting tags mode will search for associated movies based on the tags selected by the user.
 This interface displays the user's existing search tags and is classified into genres, sub genres, directors, and actors.
 The interface also displays the current sorting criteria, including ratings and release dates, and remains the default values if it's not changed by the user.
 The user can choose to add different types of tags, change the sorting criteria, obtain a movie recommendation list based on existing tags, or return to the previous level.

-Geners, Subgeners, Directors, Actors: These interfaces will display a list of tags of a certain type.
+Genres, Sub-genres, Directors, Actors: These interfaces will display a list of tags of a certain type.
 The user can choose one to add.

 Sorting Condition: This interface will display different sorting criteria.
 The user can change the existing conditions to one of them.